 Interest, as mentioned above, is money earned by lending money to a bank, company or government agency.
-Here are four common ways to earn interest on your savings:

-No, they should not.
+False.
 The stock market is a place where we often put too much faith in experts.
 Arguments for managed mutual funds can be persuasive, but the fact is that unmanaged index funds outperform the vast majority of mutual funds actively managed by experts.